Khoresh Aloo Esfenaj – Spinach and golden plum stew with lamb

-What I love most about this stew is that it showcases the easier side of Persian cuisine.
-Many of our Khoresh (stews) use multiple ingredients and take a long while to cook, but Khoresh Aloo Esfenaj has a simpler ingredient list and is easy to prepare for a weeknight meal.
-The most unique item in…
+What I love most about this stew is that it showcases the simpler side of Persian cuisine.
+Many of our khoresh (stews) use multiple ingredients and take quite a while to cook, but khoresh aloo esfenaj has a shorter ingredient list and is easy to prepare as a weeknight meal.
+The most unique ingredient in…

 Khoresh Fesenjoon – Chicken in pomegranate and walnut sauce

-This is fesenjoon, another national culinary treasure of Iran.
-There aren’t many dishes that give you as much pleasure and joy of eating as fesenjoon!
-It’s inherently a simple dish, showcasing a perfect blend of simple and yet flavorful ingredients that are abundant in Iran, making it a celebration of natural resources.
-The dish starts…
+This is khoresh fesenjoon, another national culinary treasure of Iran.
+There are few dishes that bring as much pleasure and joy as fesenjoon.
+It is inherently simple, showcasing a perfect balance of straightforward yet deeply flavorful ingredients that are abundant in Iran, making it a true celebration of the country’s natural resources.
+The dish begins…

 Khoresh Bamieh – Okra and beef stew